-123 Studios, one of South London’s top recording studios has been set up by Producer/Engineer Brett Shaw (Florence and the Machine, Lady Gaga, Daughter, Clean Bandit), next to Peckham’s Bussey Building in one of London’s most exciting new creative developments.
+123 Studios, one of South London’s top recording studios has been set up by Producer/Engineer Brett Shaw (Florence and the Machine, Foals, Lady Gaga, Daughter, Clean Bandit), next to Peckham’s Bussey Building in one of London’s most exciting new creative developments.
 Only 15 minutes from the previous 123 Studios (Shoreditch High Street) on the Overground.

 With a combination of vintage and modern gear combined with an in-house Producer/engineer who has regular chart success, make 123 one of the hottest studios around.